-- a) In Year 7-9, students study a common curriculum comprising timetabled lessons in Religious Education (R.E.), English, Maths, Science, Geography, History, French and German, Personal Development, Computing, Art & Design, Drama, Music, Design & Technology, Food Technology and Physical Education (P.E.). - b) There are curriculum options at KS3.
-At the end of Year 7 students opt for either French or German and at the end of Year 8 they opt for either Geography of History.
-This enables them to have more timetabled lessons in these particular subjects to build up the foundational knowledge and skills to support them in KS4. - c) There is a small number of students who may alter from this curriculum structure at KS3 to support increased intervention with numeracy or literacy.
+- a) In Year 7-9, students study a common curriculum comprising timetabled lessons in Religious Education (R.E.), English, Maths, Science, Geography, History, MFL, Personal Development, Computing, Art & Design, Drama, Music, Design & Technology, Food Technology and Physical Education (P.E.). - b) There are curriculum options at KS3.
+At the start of Year 7 students' study both French and German and then around February of Year 7 opt to carry on their preferred language.
+At the end of year 8 students opt for either History or Geography, this enables them to have more timetabled lessons in Year 9 for these particular subjects to build up the foundational knowledge and skills to support them in KS4. - c) There is a small number of students who may alter from this curriculum structure at KS3 to support increased intervention with numeracy or literacy.